gcarbo01/devsecops-roadmap/README.md

 It ensures security is integral to architecture, seamlessly integrating security controls into development and deployment.
 <br>
 <br>
-**Architecture Governance** <br>
+### Architecture Governance
-DevOps and DevSecOps enable Architects to implement robust frameworks by automating processes and ensuring compliance with policies, minimizing errors and delays. <br>
+DevOps and DevSecOps enable Architects to implement robust frameworks by automating processes and ensuring policy compliance, minimizing errors and delays. <br>
 DevSecOps allows addressing security concerns early, ensuring secure application design and compliance with regulations. <br>
 <br>
 Embracing DevOps and DevSecOps enables Architects to foster a culture of collaboration, efficiency, and security, enhancing governance and project success.